 Years ago, back in the 1950s and 1960s, audiophiles were interested not only in high fidelity sound, but in understanding how their equipment works.
 Many enthusiasts built their own phono preamps, power amplifiers, and loudspeakers from kits or plans in magazines and books, and some even designed their own gear.
 Back then, audio circuits were based on vacuum tubes, which are more complicated and difficult to design than today's devices that use mainly op-amps and transistors.
 With its very high voltages, tube gear is also dangerous to work on!

 That was the age of Heathkit and Dynaco, and many audiophiles were also ham radio operators or short wave radio enthusiasts.
 The first Heathkit products were test gear such as oscilloscopes and signal generators, needed for troubleshooting audio and radio circuits.
 I recall fondly building several Heathkits including a 75 watt per channel solid state power amp that worked perfectly, and a 2-meter ham radio transceiver that didn't work at all.
-Fortunately, my older sister's friend Cliff Mills was an engineer at a local radio station, and he had it working in one afternoon.
-Watching Cliff figure out what was wrong, I learned a lot!
+Fortunately, my older sister's friend Clif Mills was an engineer at a local radio station, and he had it working in one afternoon.
+Watching Clif figure out what was wrong, I learned a lot!
 And that was the beginning of my life-long quest to understand how audio and other electronics devices work.

 Somewhere along the way the hi-fi hobby became less about knowing how audio gear works, and more about buying expensive stuff.
-Of course, an appreciation for music and high quality reproduction have always been important!
+Of course, an appreciation for music and high quality reproduction have always been important.
 But over the years interest in the technical side of audio and sound has waned.
 Today, few hi-fi magazines and web sites offer factual information, instead presenting mainly opinions and non-technical subjective reviews.
 Some of the most revered products we read about cost as much as a car.
 We rarely see tutorial or how-to articles anymore, and when product specs are shown they're often irrelevant, or so dumbed-down they're mostly useless.

 Although I'm a musician, and my professional experience is mainly as an acoustician, recording engineer, and computer programmer, I also consider myself very much an audiophile.
 Like most audiophiles, I spent many years perfecting and fine-tuning my audio system to be exactly as I like.
 In my case I aimed for accuracy of reproduction rather than a pleasing coloration.
 I sought out gear and loudspeakers that are as flat as possible, and added extensive acoustic treatment to minimize the contribution from the room.
 This is my preference, and whether others have the same goal is irrelevant - I'm totally pleased, and that's all that matters.
 You like what you like, and nobody can say you're wrong.